amihaiemil/eo-jsonp-impl/CONTRIBUTING.md

 1. If it's a bug, please clearly state what is the actual behaviour and what is the expected one.
 A PR with a failing unit test, to prove its existence, would be highly appreciated.

-2. If it's a feature request, clearly state what is missing with a link to Docker's API documentation of said method(s).
+2. If it's a feature request, clearly state what is missing with a link to JSON-P's documentation of said method(s).
 A PR here, with the start of the solution, would also be appreciated (see PR rules below).

 ## For Pull Requests: